aviral36/RWHOptimiser/README.md

 RWHOpt is a underground water tank location optimizer that finds the optimal location(s) and capacity of water tank(s) to be placed in the city, provided housing data, catchments, stability and (x,y) coordinates of houses.
-See more about input.
-[See more about input](#Inputs:-structure-of-data).
+[See more about input](#inputs-structure-of-data).

 RWHOpt implements a transshipment model to produce optimal number and location of tanks.
 This data is fed into the web application which displays a map of shared tanks and a cost analysis graph.
-See more about output "HERE".
+[See more about output](#output-of-the-model).

 ## Data Collection and Preprocessing